California Sales and Use Tax & Audit Guide

 - If you miss the 30 days, you may have an additional 30 days to file in administrative or judicial court to challenge the audit findings.

-- If both periods are missed, the assessment becomes final and it is very difficult to reopen the audit.
+- If both periods are missed, the audit and accompanying assessment become final.

 Appeals Bureau Decision